BikLab/BITMaB-workshop/QIIME-metabarcoding-tutorial-already-demultiplexed-fastqs.md

 ```

 This last step removes the flanking primer sequences from your reads (the primer you used to generate your amplicons in the lab).
 These primer sequences are contained in your QIIME mapping file.

-For the purpose of the workshop, we have already completed the above three commands for you.

 ---